turbot/steampipe-plugin-aws/docs/tables/aws_rds_db_recommendation.md

-Sure, here is the updated documentation with queries in both PostgreSQL and SQLite formats:

 ---
 title: "Steampipe Table: aws_rds_db_recommendation - Query AWS RDS DB Recommendations using SQL"
 description: "Allows users to query AWS RDS DB Recommendations and retrieve valuable information about each recommendation's status, impact, and suggested actions."